 All animals need regular dental care, both at home and professionally.
-According the the American Veterinary Dental Society, over 80% of dogs and 70% of cats have evidence of dental disease by the age of 3.
+According the American Veterinary Dental Society, over 80% of dogs and 70% of cats have evidence of dental disease by the age of 3.
 Untreated, dental disease can cause pain, tooth loss, periodontal disease and damage to internal organs.
 Regular dental care is an important step in preventing these complications.
-Home care will help prevent or delay oral disease, but once established, either as calculus (brown buildup on teeth) or gum disease (redness, gum swelling and infection), professional cleaning and correction are needed.
-Once your pet's mouth is returned to a healthy condition, good home care can help keep his or her teeth and gums healthy.
+Home care will help prevent or delay oral disease, but, once the disease is established, either as calculus (brown buildup on teeth) or gum disease (redness, gum swelling and infection), professional cleaning and correction are needed.
+And then, when your pet’s mouth is returned to good condition, regular home care can help keep his or her teeth and gums healthy.

-Routine physical exams by your veterinarian include a thorough examination of the mouth and gums to detect these health changes and to allow planning for their correction.
-Call us and make an appointment with one of our veterinarians for your pet's health exam and home or professional dental care planning.
+Routine physical checkups by your veterinarian include a thorough examination of the mouth and gums to detect any changes and to allow planning for their correction.
+Call us and make an appointment with one of our veterinarians for your pet’s exam and home or professional dental care planning.

 Give your pet the gift of better dental health.

 Home dental care is extremely important in preserving oral health for dogs and cats.
 Home care may be started early in life to prevent early dental disease in puppies and kittens and to accustom them to having their mouth examined and teeth brushed.

 Regardless of the age at which it is started, regular home dental care helps improve dental health and delay the need for professional dental procedures.
 The choice of home dental care options depends on many factors.
 Some questions to answer include: